 AERO 001A.
-Foundations of the Air Force I. An orientation to the Air Force and ROTC.
-Students will gain an understanding of the benefits of ROTC membership, warfare, the Air Force's organization structure, installations, career fields, and benefits available of Air Force membership.
+Foundations of the Air Force I. Orientation to the Air Force and AFROTC.
+Students will gain an understanding of the benefits of Air Force ROTC membership, the Air Force's organizational structure and its installations, jobs and careers available in the Air Force, the American way of war, and benefits of Air Force membership.
 Students will be required to complete an oral and written project.
 1 unit.

 AERO 001B.
 Foundations of the Air Force II.
-A continuation of AERO 001A; completes students' orientation to the Air Force.
+Continuation of AERO 001A: completes students' orientation to the Air Force.
 Specific topics include team building, introduction to leadership, communication skills, Air Force Core Values, diversity and harassment, and the Oath of Office.
 An oral and written project is required.
 1 unit.

 AERO 021A.
-The Evolution of USAF Air and Space Power I. An overview of the history of air power; from the Wright Brothers to the beginning of the Cold War.
+The Evolution of USAF Air and Space Power I. Overview of the history of American air power from the Wright Brothers to the beginning of the Cold War.
 Key leaders and milestones will be discussed.
-Communication skills will be emphasized including speaking, writing, and class participation.
+Communication skills will be emphasized and include: public speaking, writing, and class participation.
 1 unit.

 AERO 021B.
 The Evolution of USAF Air and Space Power II.
-An overview of the history of air power; from Vietnam to beyond today's modern Air Force.
+Continuation of AERO 021A.
+Overview of the history of American air power from Vietnam to today's modern Air Force.
 Key leaders and milestones will be discussed.
-Communication skills will be emphasized including speaking, writing, and class participation.
+Communication skills will be emphasized and include: speaking, writing, and class participation.
 1 unit.